Qraft

 • Links won't change (company website URL)

-• Sharing Wi-Fi info or contacts (vCard)
+• Sharing Wi-Fi info or contacts (vCard).
+These aren't URLs, so dynamic serves no purpose

 Choose dynamic when:

-• Links change frequently (campaigns)
+• Links change frequently (campaigns).
+Such as switching landing pages seasonally

-• Measuring scan counts for marketing analysis
+• Measuring scan counts for marketing analysis.
+A/B testing different landing pages is also possible

 • Reducing risk of discovering link errors after mass printing